nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

     ligne et vers la gauche.
 (Cela peut être utile pour créer une ligne de texte avec des couleurs, des polices, des styles et des tailles variés.)

+    Text from the clipboard (copy/paste buffer) can be inserted with the "Text" and "Label" tools by pressing the [Control] + [V] key combination on a physical keyboard, or clicking the "Paste" button in Tux Paint's on-screen keyboard.
+The text will wrap to the next line if it hits the right edge of the canvas.
+If the text hits the bottom of the canvas, the pasting will abort, truncating the text.

     Cliquer ailleurs dans l'image alors que l'entrée de texte est toujours active entraîne le déplacement de la ligne de texte actuelle vers cet emplacement (et vous pouvez continuer à la modifier).